MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 Next we are going to change the name of the `LOGS` directory where the `MESA` output `history.data` and `profile#.data` files gets saved in preparation of varying the convective boundary mixing of the star without overwriting previous `MESA` calculations.
 We will also relax the composition of the star to match the Galactic standard measured from B-type stars in the solar neighbourhood (<a href="https://ui.adsabs.harvard.edu/abs/2012A%26A...539A.143N/abstract">Nieve & Przybilla 2012</a>; <a href="https://ui.adsabs.harvard.edu/abs/2013EAS....63...13P/abstract">Przybilla et al. 2013</a>), change the opacity tables to the OP tables calculate for the metal mixture of <a href="https://ui.adsabs.harvard.edu/abs/2009ARA&A..47..481A">Asplund et al. (2009)</a> to match the initial metal mixture used in our starting model `SPB_ZAMS_Y0.28_Z0.02.mod` for the sake of consistency, and increase the frequency at which the history output is saved to the `history.data` file.

 The choice of opacity tables and metal mixtures is particularly important when we try to predict which oscillations get excited by the $\kappa$-mechanism (i.e. opacity or heat mechanism) operating in partial ionization zones.
-This is the mechanism operating in the iron partial inizatio zone, also known as the iron opacity bump, is responsible for exciting the gravity mode pulsations found in SPB stars.
+This the mechanism operating in partial inization zone of iron, also known as the iron opacity bump, is responsible for exciting the gravity mode pulsations found in SPB stars.
 The choice of the metal mixture determines how the mass fractions of the metal isotopes (i.e. anything other than hydrogen and helium) are distributed, and highly impacts the opacities in the iron pratial ionization zone as demonstrated in the figure below.
 Furthermore, the choice of opacities and metal mixtures will also modify the predicted oscillation frequencies (see, e.g., Figure 3 of <a href="https://ui.adsabs.harvard.edu/abs/2015A%26A...580A..27M/abstract">Morraveji et al. (2015)</a>).
 Studying mode excitation is outside the scope of these `MESA` labs and we refer instead to previous `MESA` labs by Rich Townsend and Radek Smolec from the [2019](https://cococubed.com/mesa_summer_schools/mesa_summer_school_2019/) and [2021](https://cococubed.com/mesa_summer_schools/mesa_summer_school_2021/index.html) MESA Summer Schools.

 <div style="align: left; text-align:center;">
     <img src="images/opacities.jpeg" width="600" />
-    <div class="caption" style="width: 600"> Example Rosseland opacity $\kappa$ versus temperature profiles for a $10M_\odot$ star, with convective regions indicated by the vertical blue-purple zones.
+    <div class="caption" style="width: 600"> *Example Rosseland opacity $\kappa$ versus temperature profiles for a $10M_\odot$ star, with convective regions indicated by the vertical blue-purple zones.
 A default <code>MESA</code> opacity profile is shown in dashed blue.
 Corresponding opacity profiles resulting from increasing the metal mixture of iron (red dashed) and both iron and nickle (full black) clearly show an increase in the opacity in the partial ionization zone of iron at around $\log T\sim 5.3$.
-Credit: <a href="https://ui.adsabs.harvard.edu/abs/2016MNRAS.455L..67M/abstract">Morraveji (2016)</a></div>
+Credit: <a href="https://ui.adsabs.harvard.edu/abs/2016MNRAS.455L..67M/abstract">Morraveji (2016)</a>*</div>
 </div>

 <br>